ethereum-optimism/design-docs/governance/delegation-interop.md

 1. **Awareness of migration status**: To ensure that existing voting power is preserved that do not have L1 block number.
 2. **Checkpoint mapping**: A new storage field that contains the block number and L2 chain IDs of the latest checkpoint.
-3. **Nonce on token transfers**: The governance token will now employ a nonce on each transfer that will be checked in the `afterTokenTransfer` hook.

 # Risks & Uncertainties

 1. The biggest risk in implementing this change is ensuring that all existing voting power is preserved such that the checkpoints that already exist on the contract is accessible.
 2. Indexers must now accept a delay in updates if wishing to give an accurate voting status for a particular delegate.
-3. Minimize the griefing vector of incurring costs onto delegators.
-4. Estimation of costs of operating relayers to ensure they are still incentivized to relay messages.
-5. Batch ordering of checkpoints across all L2 chains.
+3. Batch ordering of checkpoints across all L2 chains.
+Mainly with exposing a function that allows the Governor contract to batch process messages being received in the L2Crosschain Inbox.